pycontribs/pyrax/docs/cloud_files.md

             obj = None
             print "Object '%s' has been deleted" % fname print "It took %4.2f seconds to appear as deleted." % (time.time() - start)

+### Setting an Object's Expiration
+You can mark a storage object for deletion in the future by calling its `delete_in_seconds()` method.
+This method accepts an integer number of seconds after which you wish the object to be deleted from Cloud Files.

+Containers and the main client both have the related `delete_object_in_seconds(container, object, seconds)` method that will accomplish the same thing.

 ## Copying / Moving Objects